 We all get the occasional ache or cramp in our knees, but knee pain that interferes with everyday life is a problem you should address right away.
 At NorthEast Spine and Sports Medicine, we help many patients eliminate hard-to-treat knee pain with therapeutic joint injections.

 Our knee specialists use hyaluronic acid injections.
 This treatment helps naturally replenish joint fluid and eliminate the pain caused by a lack of joint cartilage.
 Live-motion X-ray technology shows us exactly where each injection is needed, so you get targeted relief right at the source.

-Unlike those who undergo knee surgery, folks who receive knee injections tend to feel little (if any) pain and require little to no recovery time.
+Just like those who undergo Robotic Assisted Knee Surgery, folks who receive knee injections tend to feel little (if any) pain and require little to no recovery time.
 In fact, many of our patients notice results in just a few weeks.
 Whether you’re an avid runner or someone who has a physically demanding career, we’re here to help you get back to a pain-free life as quickly as possible!